Source of hire—its arguably the most important recruiting metric, yet often the least understood.

 External source of hire: This term refers to any candidate sought and hired from outside an organization.
 Examples include job boards, social media platforms, or thirty-party recruiting agencies.

 Why is source of hire so important?

 On the surface, source of hire tells you where your new hires come from.
 That information is useful, not only to understand the journey of past hires but also to inform your future recruiting strategy.
-Analyzing your source of hire statistics will help you accomplish the following goals:
+Analyzing your recruiting source statistics will help you accomplish the following goals:

 Measure the effectiveness of your recruiting efforts:

 When you advertise for a job across a dozen platforms, they won’t all yield the same results.
-Much like marketers track the results of each campaign, recruiters can use source of hire to discover which platforms they’re using properly and which ones require a different strategy.
+Much like marketers track the results of each campaign, recruiters can use information about recruiting sources to discover which platforms they’re using properly and which ones require a different strategy.